GSA/challenges-and-prizes/_all-challenges/1239-improving-it-vendor-government-communication-and-collaboration.md

 ### Prizes

-No monetary prize awards are being offered as part of this Challenge.
+Monetary prize awards are not being offered as part of this Challenge.

 #### Non-monetary Prizes